aaryanrn/ML-PROJECT/README.md

 ### 3. Model Training
 - Split the data into training and testing sets.
-- Trained machine learning models such as Logistic Regression, Random Forest, and Gradient Boosting.
+- Trained machine learning models such as Logistic Regression, Decision Tree, and Random Forest.
 - Evaluated models using metrics like accuracy, precision, recall, and F1-score.

 ## Usage